Anti-topological crystal and non-Abelian liquid in twisted semiconductor bilayers

 The anti-topological crystal is distinct from electron crystals in partially occupied Chern bands studied previously.
-For example, the anti-topological crystal differs from reentrant integer quantum Hall states in which a crystal forms on top of an integer quantum Hall vacuum.
-The Chern number of the many-body wavefunction projected to the second miniband is \emph{opposite} to the band Chern number itself.
-In this respect, it differs from conventional quantum Hall states and previously studied quantum anomalous Hall crystals \cite{sheng2024quantum}.
+For example, the anti-topological crystal differs from reentrant integer quantum Hall states in which a topologically trivial crystal forms on top of an integer quantum Hall state, preserving its quantized Hall conductance.
+In contrast, the Chern number of the many-body wavefunction of the anti-topological crystal projected to the second miniband is opposite to the band Chern number itself and cancels the contribution from the full first miniband.
+In this respect, the anti-topological crystal differs from conventional quantum Hall states and previously studied quantum anomalous Hall crystals \cite{sheng2024quantum}.

 Moreover, the anti-topological crystal exists at a half-integer filling factor and has two electrons per symmetry-broken unit cell (in addition to four coming from the full first band).
 In these ways, it differs from a Wigner crystal near an integer filling factor with one particle per symmetry-broken unit cell.
 While the anti-topological crystal is topologically trivial, it should exist in proximity to topological states such as a $C=2$ Chern insulator at $n=2$.
 This contrasts a scenario in which the topological character of the underlying moiré bands is nullified by interaction effects at higher filling factors.